 Mark Douglas in the renowned trading psychology book ‘Trading In The Zone’ treated a broad range of trading issues with a simple systematic trading exercise.
-In his Path to Consistency Workshop he discusses the details of the systematic trading exercise and the purpose behind it.
-While trading psychology is like going down the rabbit hole for many a new trader who try to solve mental trading issues before actually having learned to trade, an exercise in a systematic / mechanical trading strategy will help you learn to take all your trades, despite uncertainty in your ‘read’ on market conditions, so with just a slight edge in the markets the probabilities can ultimately work out in your favor.
+In his Path to Consistency Workshop, he discusses the details of the systematic trading exercise and the purpose behind it.
+While trading psychology is like going down the rabbit hole for many a new trader who tries to solve mental trading issues before actually having learned to trade, an exercise in a systematic/mechanical trading strategy will help you learn to take all your trades, despite uncertainty in your ‘read’ on market conditions, so with just a slight edge in the markets, the probabilities can ultimately work out in your favor.
 You can then look for a trading platform to work from when you have a better understanding of how the system works.
 Looking into platforms like Smart Markets can show you what is available and how it will work with your trading techniques.

 According to Douglas, high functioning discretionary traders have traded mechanically long enough to stay in the game to mold their intuitive feel for the market and subsequently learn when to sit aside or ‘up the ante.’
 Unfortunately for anyone who hasn’t survived day trading for more than a year or two, this sort of market intuition will never develop.
 That is one good reason to learn to trade mechanically according to Douglas, in order to survive long enough in the game to turn the corner.
 With time you will also get to truly understand the market’s nuances, and how it changes over time.
 With a reasonably mechanical approach you might still struggle to make profits, but you won’t destroy your trading account in one day, week or month (hopefully).